ivanokhotnikov/customer_classification/README.md

 # Customer classification

-The repository contains the source code of the cloud training workflow to develop the xgboost customer binary classifier.
+The repository contains the source code of the cloud training workflow to develop the binary customer classifier with xgboost.
 The purpose of the classifier is to target customers in a marketing campaign.

 ## Data scheme